 Disney is known around the world for three things; amazing customer service, cleanliness, and their food!
 No matter where you are, Disney food around the world is incredible.
 The company hires the top chefs and trains them to keep this standard as high as possible for each of their parks, resorts, and cruises.
 There is a quality for Disney food up to which they know they have to live and they usually exceed expectations.
-But if you’re catering for yourself, what are the best snacks to bring to Disney?
+But if you’re catering for yourself, or looking to save money on food at Disney, what are the best snacks to bring to Disney?

 Eating and Drinking at Disney

 Within each Disney location, there are themed restaurants which serve foods from all types of cultures.
 For example, just within EPCOT, each of their main eleven countries has a restaurant or food stand featuring foods from their region.

 Germany has mouthwatering bratwurst and beers.
 Morocco has zesty falafel and shawarma.
 France has crispy baguettes and buttery croissants.
 England has their infamous tea selection with flaky scones.

 You could literally “eat and drink your way around the world”.
 In fact, people have been known to create shirts with checklists to ensure they do not miss a drink cart or a food stand.

 The best part about Disney food is that there are very few options that kids do not like.
 On the rare occasion where a child rejects what they have been served, I have seen an employee offer a new item from the restaurant or food stand (typically at no extra cost) and the second option usually goes over well.

 Plus, since we all know that most children don’t sit for long periods of time in restaurants while waiting for their food, Disney has a newer option where one can place their reservation AND their food order for pretty much any restaurant and some of the food stands on property in advance by using the Disney App.

 It cuts the wait time for Disney goers and gives them more time in the park to actually enjoy the things for which they paid admission— rides, shows, and the full Disney experience.